MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-troubleshoot.md

 ### Verify the required open ports

-Verify that the Microsoft Entra provisioning Agent is able to communicate successfully with Azure datacenters.
+Verify that the Microsoft Entra provisioning agent is able to communicate successfully with Azure datacenters.
 If there's a firewall in the path, make sure that the following ports to outbound traffic are open:

 | Port number | How it's used |
 | ----------- | ------------------------------------------------------------ |